ukiw200/challenges-23-24/security-challenges/03-cyberkillchain/description.md

 ## 3. Challenge

 For each challenge there will be a flag to find.
 The flag (and format) will be specified.
 Each challenge requires a new line in your solution.txt file.
+Most of the challenges will require multiple lines in your solution.txt file (one line for each answer).

 ### 3.1.
 Reconnaissance
 Read about the reconnaissance phase of the cyber kill chain.
 Can you tell the difference between active and passive reconnaissance?